ICR-Services/.github/profile/README.md

 ## Welcome to the ICR Services 👋
-*Making the discoveries that defeta cancer.*
+*Making the discoveries that defeat cancer.*

 This repo contains the acknowledgements for papers, posters etc for each of the ICR Servcies that are an integral part of the world class research of the ICR.